-- The nurse is an important part of the healthcare and nursing team. - The nurse should be educated in an organized and cohesive educational program based on sound nursing theories. - The nursing education curriculum shall be planned to include a logical sequence and continuity in the learning process for adult learners. - The nursing education curriculum shall include classroom, laboratory and supervised clinical experiences provided in accordance with the laws governing the nursing profession. - An advisory committee is essential for involvement in guiding and directing the implementation and evaluation of our nursing program. - 6.
-Community resources should be integrally involved in the implementation of this nursing program. - The student will possess the competencies required for licensure as a practical nurse or registered nurse, and to provide safe, effective nursing care to individuals, families or populations.
+- The nurse is an important part of the healthcare and nursing team. - The nurse should be educated in an organized and cohesive educational program based on sound nursing theories. - The nursing education curriculum shall be planned to include a logical sequence and continuity in the learning process for adult learners. - The nursing education curriculum shall include classroom, laboratory and supervised clinical experiences provided in accordance with the laws and regulations governing the nursing profession. - An advisory committee is essential in guiding and directing the implementation and evaluation of our nursing program. - 6.
+Community resources should be integrally involved in the implementation of the nursing program. - 7.
+The student will possess the competencies required for licensure, and for safe and effective nursing care to individuals, families, or populations.